gpack2/VGA-Pong-in-hardware/README.md

 This repository contains my implementation of a hardware Pong game on an FPGA, using a VGA-style timing generator that is converted to HDMI on the Boolean Board.
-The design is written in SystemVerilog and follows the Lab 4 “VGA Pong” specification from CMU 18-240.
+The design is written in SystemVerilog and follows a hierarchical RTL design structure.

 The project demonstrates:
 - A **VGA timing generator** (`vga`) producing 800×600 @ 60 Hz style timing